Israel-Hamas war latest: Iran rejects European leaders' call to refrain from any retaliatory attacks

 Here’s the latest:

+On Tuesday, National Security Minister Itamar Ben-Gvir joined hundreds of Jews in visiting the site as they commemorated the destruction of the temples.
+In a video released by his office, Ben-Gvir strolls with supporters and one yells out a Jewish prayer.
+Ben-Gvir says he has made “very large progress” in easing the rules against Jewish prayer there.

+A statement by the prime minister’s office said “it is the government and the prime minister who determine policy on the Temple Mount.”

-JERUSALEM — Israel’s far-right National Security Minister Itamar Ben-Gvir visited Jerusalem’s most sensitive holy site Tuesday, in a pilgrimage Palestinians see as provocative.
+JERUSALEM — Israel’s far-right National Security Minister Itamar Ben-Gvir visited Jerusalem’s most sensitive holy site Tuesday, in a pilgrimage seen by Muslims as provocative as regional tensions soar.

 Tensions over the compound have fueled rounds of violence before.
 Ben-Gvir, an ultranationalist settler leader, last visited the compound in July, which the Palestinian Foreign Ministry condemned as a "provocative intrusion" that endangered the fragile status quo regarding the Jerusalem compound.

-Note: This story has been corrected to say the wounded infant was 3 months old, not 5 months old.